- True ghostwriting goes beyond putting your expert’s name on another writer’s content.

-But in a world where content is now replacing in-person networking events and traditional sales conversations, it also has some problems.
+This approach comes with problems.
 Namely, your expert must be knowledgeable about the content with their name on it.
 It won’t be a good look for the company if they are stumped by a potential customer’s question about an article they apparently ‘wrote’.

 True ghostwritten content prevents this scenario.
-That’s because it nvolves partnering writers with a subject matter expert to advise them on customer realities, their own unique insights, and their own ‘voice’.
+That’s because it involves partnering writers with a subject matter expert to advise them on customer realities, their own unique insights, and their own ‘voice’.
 It doesn’t matter whether you’re a digital payment platform, digital-only bank, or fintech-as-a-service business — it’s this approach that yields better content outcomes.

-2. Set A Publishing Deadline To Stay On Track
+3. Set Deadlines To Stay On Track

 B2B fintech content production needs to move quickly to remain relevant in this kind os landscape.
 So be sure to set deadlines for first drafts, completing revisions, pitching to any outside publications, and eventually distributing it to your audience.
 Setting clear deadlines is a useful way to empower both writers and marketing managers to press internal experts for information, input, and feedback, especially if the expert is more senior in business.

-3. Leave The Sales Talk to Sales
+4. Leave The Sales Talk Out

 People only read content because they think it might be interesting.
 That’s it.
 Focus on creating content that will help readers out.
 Ghostwriting is tied to thought leadership and the most helpful form of thought leadership is the kind that creates a change, however small, in the reader.
 Changes like: